ISAC-SIMO/ISAC-SIMO-Django-Backend/docs/contribute.md

     - Contribute image dataset for different construction elements (eg. walls and type of walls, openings, rebar cages, rebar stirrups etc.) that can be used to train object detection or segmentation models to detect and extract key construction elements from a construction site image.
 To contribute image dataset of construction elements, both ISAC-SIMO mobile app or the dashboard can be used by [following these guidelines](https://www.isac-simo.net/docs/web-application/#crowdsource-image).

 - **Auto-perspective fix of wall / facade images:**
     - Support to automatically detect a skewed perspective in an image, and automatically fix the perspective of the image to front perspective.
-To detect the perspective, the segmentation mask obtained after passing the raw image through the unet model can be used instead of the raw image.
+To detect the perspective, the segmentation mask obtained after passing the raw image through the unet model can be used instead of the raw image to make it easier to detect a skewed perspective in an image.

     ![](./assets/contribute/perspective-raw.png "Perspective Raw" )
     *Figure :*